thoughtspot/thoughtspot.github.io/_release/notes.md

 <li>Build a Worksheet on top of a View</li>
 </ul>-->

-<h3>Geomaps</h3>
+<h3>Geo maps</h3>
-ThoughtSpot's Geomaps now have more detailed geographic and infrastructural boundaries by default.
+ThoughtSpot's Geo maps now have more detailed geographic and infrastructural boundaries by default.
 This includes road names, cities, and so on.<br>

 ThoughtSpot supports maps of many countries.
 See the complete list in the <a href="{{ site.baseurl }}/reference/geomap-reference.html">Geo Map Reference</a>.